 Pwning Arcserve Backup Infrastructure

 During a recent internal pentest I was asked to take a closer look at the customers backup infrastructure.
-In this blog post I will describe the complete attack path from domain user to full control over Arcserve and the underlying storage.
+In this blog post I will describe the attack path from domain user to full control over Arcserve and the underlying storage.

 One word of caution: This was my first contact with Arcserve, so I don't know how applicable to other environments the identified misconfigurations are.